 Boxelder Sanitation District operates a state of the art Biological Nutrient Removal (BNR) Wastewater Treatment Facility.
 The facility was designed to remove pollutants conventional wastewater treatment facilities cannot, such as Phosphorus and Inorganic Nitrogen to meet strict water quality limits to protect public health and our Poudre River.

-- The mixture of microorganisms and sewage is then directed to the aerobic zone of the facility where primary treatment is completed by the addition of oxygen.
-Ammonia is removed by the addition oxygen which creates a by-product of nitrate.
+The mixture of microorganisms and sewage is then directed to the aerobic zone of the facility where primary treatment is completed by the additional of oxygen.
+Ammonia is removed by the additional oxygen which creates a by-product of nitrate.

 Boxelder Sanitation District is proud to be on the leading edge of maintaining regulatory compliance through excellence in operations and protecting public health and the environment.